siddharthpaliwal007/AWS_EKS_AmazonRDS_S3_Training/README.md

 This project demonstrates:

-Setting up an application running using Amazon Elastic Kubernetes Service(EKS), Amazon Relational Database Service(RDS) and Amazon S3 Services.
+- Setting up an application running using Amazon Elastic Kubernetes Service(EKS), Amazon Relational Database Service(RDS) and Amazon S3 Services.
-How to deploy infrastructure as a code using Terraform.
+- How to deploy infrastructure as a code using Terraform.
-Leverage Kubernets and Docker to host our application in a containerized fashion How to migrate on-premises application files and database to a AWS environment.
+- Leverage Kubernets and Docker to host our application in a containerized fashion
+- How to migrate on-premises application files and database to an AWS environment.

 ## Requisites